 Amanda Hocking is a paranormal romance author who made millions of dollars selling her self-published e-books and then went on to get a multi-million dollar book deal from St. Martin's Press.

 Donna "Faz" Fasano wrote for traditional publishers and then became an indie author.
-As an indie author, she was a shrewd marketer, made a good living and eventually returned to being traditionally published.
-In her Q&A, she was very forthcoming about the financial aspects of self publishing.
+As an indie author, she was a shrewd marketer, made a good living, and eventually returned to being traditionally published.